View hot line data here

 Summary of Key Issues

-As required by the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, each state must submit a state plan for the Temporary Assistance for Needy Famililies, also referred to as the TANF state plan.
-The state plan must be submitted to the U.S. Department of Health and Human Services and may be amended at any time.
-Pennsylvania's state plan will be submitted to the federal Department of Health and Human Services in December 2011.
+As required by the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, each state must submit a TANF state plan to the U.S. Department of Health and Human Services (DHHS).
+State Plans may be amended at any time.
+The updated State Plan will be submitted to DHHS in December 2014.

 The following questions and answers highlight changes that have been made to Pennsylvania’s TANF program: